jruwaard/aph_ema_handbook/docs/datamanagement.md

 If you want to learn more about data management with R and RStudio, the book *"Reproducible Research with R and RStudio"* [@gandrud2015] would be a good place to start.
-You may also be informed by the data management techniques that are described in the first two chapters of the book *"Using Rand RStudio for Data Management, Statistical Analysis, and Graphics"* [@horton2015].
+You may also be informed by the data management techniques that are described in the first two chapters of the book *"Using R and RStudio for Data Management, Statistical Analysis, and Graphics"* [@horton2015].